LukeShortCloud/rootpages/src/openstack/openstack.rst

     -  Release: 2017-08-30
     -  EOL: TBD [1]
-    -  Goals:
+    -  Goals [4]:

        -  Convert most of the OpenStack code to be compatible with Python 3.
 This is because Python 2 will become EOL in 2020.
        -  Make all APIs into WSGI applications.
 This will allow web servers to scale out and run faster with tuning compared to running as a standalone Python daemon.
-[4]

     -  `New Features <https://www.openstack.org/news/view/340/openstack-pike-delivers-composable-infrastructure-services-and-improved-lifecycle-management>`__